 C-1.
-Operation and Maintenance of Treatment and Control Systems

-The permittee shall at all times:
+Operation and Maintenance of Stormwater Treatment and Control Systems The permittee shall at all times:

 - (a) Properly operate and maintain all facilities and systems of treatment and control and related appurtenances which are installed or used by the permittee to achieve compliance with the conditions of this permit. - (b) Implement laboratory controls and quality assurance procedures for onsite laboratories and/or on-site testing. - (c) Operate back-up or auxiliary facilities or similar systems which are installed by a permittee only when the operation is necessary to achieve compliance with the conditions of this permit.

-[40 CFR 122.41(e), 122.44(k); 15A NCAC 02H .0143(a)(22), (25)]
+[40 CFR 122.41(e), 122.44(k); 15A NCAC 02H.0143(a)(22), (25)]

 C-2.
-Stormwater Control Measure Clean-Out
+Settling Pond Clean-Out

-When applicable, SCMs must be cleaned out when sediment storage capacity equals or exceeds 50 percent of the design sediment volume or if visible sedimentation is leaving the property. - [40 CFR 122.44(k); 15A NCAC 02H .0143(a)(25)]
+When applicable, settling ponds must be cleaned out when sediment storage capacity equals or exceeds 50 percent of the design sediment volume. - [40 CFR 122.44(k); 15A NCAC 02H .0143(a)(25)]